Ephraim Kirby-Smith

 Ephraim Kirby-Smith (August 30, 1884 - July 8, 1938) was a college football player.

-Early years
+Early life

 Kirby-Smith was born on August 30, 1884, in Sewanee, Tennessee, the son of American Civil War general Edmund Kirby Smith and his wife Cassie Selden.
 Edmund Kirby Smith's brother Ephraim, for whom his son was presumably named, died in 1847 from wounds suffered at the Battle of Molino del Rey.

 College football

 Kirby-Smith was a lineman for the college football team of the Sewanee Tigers, selected to its all-time football team.
 He was selected All-Southern in 1903 and 1904.
 At Sewanee he was a member of Phi Delta Theta.